Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The procedures used to determine the presence of cancer include the following:

-Before a patient begins lung cancer treatment, an experienced lung cancer pathologist must review the pathologic material.
+Before a patient begins lung cancer treatment, an experienced lung cancer pathologist must review the pathological material.
 This is critical because SCLC, which responds well to chemotherapy and is generally not treated surgically, can be confused on microscopic examination with NSCLC.[

 Prognosis and Survival